-MICHELE KELEMAN: The Libyan rebels have yet to find ousted leader Moammar Gadhafi and fighting continues in the country.
+MICHELE KELEMEN: The Libyan rebels have yet to find ousted leader Moammar Gadhafi and fighting continues in the country.
 President Obama went to a high-level meeting on Libya today with a hopeful message.

 OBAMA: This is how the international community should work in the 21st century - more nations bearing the responsibility and the costs of meeting global challenges.
 In fact, this is the very purpose of this United Nations.

-WILLIAM HAGUE.
-BRITISH FOREIGN SECRETARY: As for Gadhafi himself, he must be brought to justice under Libyan and international law.
+WILLIAM HAGUE: As for Gadhafi himself, he must be brought to justice under Libyan and international law.
 No country should consider giving a bolt hole to this fugitive from justice, a man wanted on charges of crimes against humanity.
 And any country that does consider giving him sanctuary should remember there is no expiry date for the charges he faces.

-KELEMAN: President Obama says the NATO action will continue as long as civilians are at risk in Libya and that means as long as Gadhafi is on the run.
-Michele Keleman, NPR News, the United Nations.
+KELEMEN: President Obama says the NATO action will continue as long as civilians are at risk in Libya and that means as long as Gadhafi is on the run.
+Michele Kelemen, NPR News, the United Nations.